rickspencer3/img-annotator/README.md

+I have not even read a single line of this code.
+It has been completely generated with Cursor (except for this specific line in the readme.
+I will modify this in case I write any code myself.)
 # Image Annotator

 A simple image annotation tool for GNOME that allows you to draw on images and add text annotations.